Emallates/gulp-task-builder/README.md

 ####Disable save
-You can also disable save option by setting `save:false`
+You can also disable the save option by setting `save:false`

     {src:"./src/*.js", ext:".js", dest:"dest", save:false}